Marquis de Custine: Biography

 Custine was given an excellent education and seemed to be headed towards a life in society.
 An income of 60,000 francs a year enabled him to live as he pleased.
 He owned an estate outside Paris, at Saint-Gratien, where on occasions he was visited by Frédéric Chopin.
 Custine spent time in the diplomatic service, attending the Congress of Vienna, and even accepted a military commission.
 Custine was at one time expected to marry Madame de Staël's daughter, Albertine, but refused the match.
 In 1821 Custine married Léontine de Saint-Simon de Courtomer, following the wishes of his mother.
 The Marquis, who would later admit his homosexuality and live openly with a male lover, was nevertheless genuinely fond of his wife.
 They had a son, Enguerrand.
 During the marriage Custine met and established a romantic relationship with an Englishman, Edward Saint-Barbe, who moved into the house with the couple, and remained his life companion.
 In 1823, during the early stages of a second pregnancy, Léontine fell ill and died, aged only twenty.

 On 28 October 1824, Custine's life was irrevocably changed.
 That night, he was found unconscious in the mud outside of Paris, stripped to the waist, having been beaten and robbed.
 The attack had been carried out by a group of soldiers; with one of whom Custine allegedly had attempted to have a sexual encounter.
 However the exact reason for the attack was never proven.
 Nevertheless, news of the incident quickly spread around France — "From this time on to the end of his life Custine would figure, in the cruel gossip of the day, primarily as France's most distinguished and notorious homosexual."
 Even though the literary salons, as opposed to the society salons, remained open to Custine, many people who were friendly with him sneered at him behind his back.
 His diplomatic career was also cut short by this incident.
-A few years later, in 1826, several family friends would die, as well as Custine's young son Enguerrand (born 1822), by his late wife, and his mother.
+A few years later in 1826, several family friends would die, as well as Enguerrand, Custine's four-year-old son by his late wife, and his mother.